 - Invisible Structures: People, Community, Economics, EcoVillages

-The venue belongs to the aspiring ecovillage, Avnø Oasis, which is in the process of growing 3 legs: A co-housing community, regenerative enterprises and Avnø Højskole, who’s focus is on health, lifeskills, sustainability & regenerative enterprises.
-The next door neighbour is Avnø Naturcenter.
+The venue belongs to the aspiring ecovillage, Avnø Oasis, which is in the process of growing 3 legs: A co-housing community, regenerative enterprises and Avnø Højskole, whose focus is on health, lifeskills, sustainability & regenerative enterprises.
+The next door neighbor is Avnø Naturcenter.
 The whole area around the ecovillage is protected.
 A phenomenal environment to learn about design and practice sustainable living.
 Read more about the venue here.

 Food, Accommodation and Facilities

 To create a deeper sense of community, throughout the course everybody will participate in practical chores such as cooking lunch, dishwashing, and keeping our environment neat and clean.

 Avnø Højskole supports a healthy and stimulant free life.
 Therefore sugar and coffee are not served.
 The bulk of the food consists of organic whole grains, beans, seeds & local vegetables, complemented with smaller amounts of fruits, nuts, seaweeds, (optionally fish & eggs), herbal teas and grain coffee, all prepared using macrobiotic principles.
 Avnø Højskole has a small shop where you can buy healthy snacks.

 *Please remember if you want to join a day course, then we recommend to join the first weekend “Introduction to Permaculture”.
 Here we will give an important introduction to permaculture, so you can gain an understanding of the other parts of the course.